2024 Official Tournament Rules & Regulations

 2.)
-New York waters only, if found fishing outside New York waters, you will be disqualified.
+New York State waters of Lake Erie and Upper Niagara River only.
+If found fishing outside New York waters, you will be disqualified.

 3.)
 Each boat will utilize a maximum of up to nine (9) rod/reels per boat - total.
 All other New York laws apply.